 - As the milk begins to boil, add the rice and stir.
-Allow the rice to cook uncovered on a low/medium heat, stirring occasionally to prevent sticking.
+Cook the rice uncovered on a low/medium heat, stirring occasionally to prevent sticking.

-Once rice is tender (after approximately 10 minutes), remove the cardamom pods and blend using a hand blender.
+- Once rice is tender (after approximately 10 minutes), remove the cardamom pods and blend using a hand blender.

-Butter the pan to prevent sticking.
+- Butter the pan to prevent sticking.

-The kheer will continue to thicken after cooking/during refrigeration so allow for some liquid to remain at the end of cooking.
+- The kheer will continue to thicken after cooking/during refrigeration so allow for some liquid to remain at the end of cooking.

 - Serve warm or chilled, garnished with crushed nuts